mohit2978/Springboot/005.spring security-1/001.notes/0000notes.md

 	}
 }
 ```
+Security is applied to all urls , to avoid some of the URLs we use above way!!

+>Note: this method name can be anything!!

 ## Spring Security In-Memory Authentication

+Using previous approach we can not configure multiple users, so we want soething to configure multiple users!!

 -> In Memory Authentication means storing user credentials in the program for Authentication Purpose.